2. Program notes

 article 4 for violin solo (2004) uses the natural harmonics of the violin extensively.
 The score is notated on two staves, indicating sounding and fingered pitch respectively.
 The sounding and fingered pitches as well as the pitches of the open strings of the violin together form a virtual resonant space.
 The fingered pitches can be regarded as a metaphor for the shadows cast on the earth by the map butterfly, mysteriously connecting body, light and movement.
 In a way, the topography of pitch is mapped during the flight of the butterfly, while revealing the physical properties of the string instrument.

-article 4 was commissioned by Concerten Tot en Met (artistic director: Samuel Vriezen).
-It was composed with financial support of the Netherlands Performing Arts Fund (FKA Fonds voor de Scheppende Toonkunst) and first performed by Anna McMichael (violin) at Bethaniënklooster, Amsterdam, The Netherlands, on 1 April 2004.
+article 4 was commissioned by Concerten Tot en Met’s artistic director Samuel Vriezen.
+With financial support of the Netherlands Performing Arts Fund (FKA Fonds voor de Scheppende Toonkunst).
+First performance by Anna McMichael (violin) at Bethaniënklooster, Amsterdam, The Netherlands, on 1 April 2004.

 violin solo (2004)